turingschool/curriculum/source/projects/jsblogger.markdown

 <% end %>
 ```

-In the Ruby and Rails communities there is a mantra of "Don't Repeat Yourself" -- but that's exactly what I've done here.
+In the Ruby community there is a mantra of "Don't Repeat Yourself" -- but that's exactly what I've done here.
 This view is basically the same as the `new.html.erb` -- the only changes are the H1 and the name of the button.
 We can abstract this form into a single file called a _partial_, then reference this partial from both `new.html.erb` and `edit.html.erb`.

+#### Creating a Form Partial

+Partials are a way of packaging reusable view template code.
+We'll pull the common parts out from the form into the partial, then render that partial from both the new template and the edit template.

 Create a file `/app/views/articles/_form.html.erb` and, yes, it has to have the underscore at the beginning of the filename.
+Partials always start with an underscore.

-Go into your `/app/views/articles/new.html.erb` and CUT all the text from and including the `form_for` line all the way to its `end`.
+Open your `/app/views/articles/new.html.erb` and CUT all the text from and including the `form_for` line all the way to its `end`.
 The only thing left will be your H1 line.

-Then add the following code at the bottom of that view:
+Add the following code to that view:

 ```ruby
 <%= render :partial => 'form' %>
 ```

-Now go back to the `_form.html.erb` and paste the form code.
+Now go back to the `_form.html.erb` and paste the code from your clipboard.
 Change the text on the `submit` button to say "Save" so it makes sense both when creating a new article and editing and existing one.

+#### Writing the Edit Template

-Then look at your `edit.html.erb` file, write an H1 header saying "Edit an Article", then use the same code to render the partial named `form`.
+Then look at your `edit.html.erb` file.
+You already have an H1 header, so add the line which renders the partial.

+#### Testing the Partial

 Go back to your articles list and try creating a new article -- it should work just fine.
 Try editing an article and you should see the form with the existing article's data -- it works OK until you click SAVE.

+#### Implementing Update

 The router is looking for an action named `update`.
 Just like the `new` action sends its form data to the `create` action, the `edit` action sends its form data to the `update` action.
 In fact, within our `articles_controller.rb`, the `update` method will look very similar to `create`: